-This Painting Detail On 'A Million Little Things' Explains So, So Much
+This Tiny Detail From 'A Million Little Things' Explains A Lot About Jon

 A Million Little Things deemed itself worthy of being the spiritual successor of This Is Us during its Jan.
 31 episode, proving viewers wrong about the identity of Barbara Morgan and leaving a trail of breadcrumbs that was hidden in plain sight for people to interpret.
 Thanks to Ashley fessing up about Jon's more obscure business deals, Gary and Delilah found his secret apartment and uncovered a new detail about who Jon's mysterious insurance beneficiary was.
 This painting detail on A Million Little Things may have proven that Barbara knew Jon longer than any of his friends and family did.